Manage users, groups, and roles with SCIM

 ## Authentication

+Every SCIM request must be authenticated as an admin principal.
 Organization admins can authenticate with a **Bearer token** or **HTTP Basic** credentials.
 Either style uses the *same API key string* where a key applies.
-Choose a user identity or an organization-scoped service account after reviewing the key differences.
+Choose a user identity or an organization-scoped service account after reviewing the key differences in the following section.

 ### Key differences

-* Bearer versus Basic: Bearer uses `Authorization: Bearer <API-KEY>` with the key verbatim.
-Basic uses `Authorization: Basic <base64(...)>` (users encode `username:API-KEY`; service accounts encode `:API-KEY` with a leading colon and empty username).
+* Bearer versus Basic: Bearer uses `Authorization: Bearer [API-KEY]` with the key verbatim.
+Basic uses `Authorization: Basic <base64(...)>` (users encode `username:API-KEY`, and service accounts encode `:API-KEY` with a leading colon and empty username).

-* Multi-tenant Cloud: If you have access to more than one Multi-tenant Cloud organizations, you must set the Default API organization to ensure that SCIM API calls are routed to the intended organization.
+* Multi-tenant Cloud: If you have access to more than one Multi-tenant Cloud organization, you must set the Default API organization to ensure that SCIM API calls are routed to the intended organization.

 ### Bearer token